analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

   * There's some resolution of space that you can't get smaller than.
   * In quantum mechanics, that resolution is built in.
 The smallest uncertainty is given by Planck's constant.
   * Instead of points in phase space, you talk about resolved, or coarse grained points in phase space.
+* Suppose you start with a blob $$A$$ in phase space.
+Suppose that we have a dynamics that takes the blob and turns it into a long snake, extremely thin, and of the same total volume.
+* Because of our limited resolution powers, we can't tell one phase space point from another.
+So we take the points on the snake, and we blobify them.
+*

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)